MicrosoftDocs/azure-docs/articles/service-bus-messaging/security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/32096.).

-**Guidance**:
-Control plane access to Service Bus is controlled through Azure Active Directory (AD).
+**Guidance**: Control plane access to Service Bus is controlled through Azure Active Directory (Azure AD).
 Azure AD does not have the concept of default passwords.

 Data plane access to Service Bus is controlled through Azure AD with Managed Identities or App registrations as well as shared access signatures.
 Shared access signatures are used by the clients connecting to your Service Bus namespace and can be regenerated at any time.

 - [Understand shared access signatures for Service Bus](service-bus-sas.md)

-**Azure Security Center monitoring**: Unset.
-Please provide a value in the work item.
+**Azure Security Center monitoring**: Not applicable

 **Responsibility**: Customer